NdkArthur/igr205_palette/README.md

 # Playful Palette
 ## Building

+This project requires Qt5 sdk.
-Most of the dependencies are managed using git submodule.
+Other dependencies are managed using git submodule.
 To initialize the submodules and fetch the appropriate commit use :

 ```